 \section{Author Contributions}

-SI-B conceived of and designed research; SI-B developed the theoretical model in consultation with ARD, performed analytical calculations, and observed scaling behaviors reported; HG and JR performed simulations and tested models under the guidance of ARD and SI-B; CSW performed image and data analyses; ED and KL performed bulk-culture measurements under the guidance of SI-B and AF; SI-B and SC provided reagents and biological supplies; SI-B, CSW, JR and ARD wrote the paper.
+SI-B conceived of and designed research, developed the theoretical model, performed analytical calculations, and observed scaling behaviors reported; FJ extended analytical results to general time-dependent scenarios under SI-B's guidance; CSW performed image and data analyses and tested models under SI-B's guidance; HG and JR performed simulations under the guidance of ARD and SI-B; ED and KL performed bulk-culture measurements under the guidance of SI-B and AF; SI-B and SC provided reagents and biological supplies; CSW, JR and ARD and SI-B wrote the paper.